-You have questions, as a financial advisor in Westchester and Fairfield County, we have answers.
+You have questions and we have answers.
 Whenever you need financial advice and guidance on an investment decision, we’re here to help.
 If we don’t know the answer immediately, we won’t stop until we get you the answer.

 One of the special things about our investment approach is that it doesn’t require constant tinkering.
 We don’t buy and sell just to look busy; all our transactions have a meaningful purpose.
 This is important because it frees a lot of our time to help clients with other financial challenges in their lives.

-Whether it’s something relatively small like strategizing on how to purchase your next car or something bigger like buying a house in Fairfield or Westchester County, or college financing, let us provide the financial advice to help you along the way.
+Whether it’s something relatively small like strategizing on how to purchase your next car or something bigger like buying a house, or college financing, let us provide the financial advice to help you along the way.

 Helping our clients successfully navigate through financial challenges is an especially rewarding and gratifying part of what we do.
 We like to think we offer the best of both worlds in financial planning and investment management in that the assets we manage are custodied at global financial giant Fidelity Investments, with all its vast resources, yet the service we deliver is always one-on-one to the point that in very short order we’ll recognize you from just the sound of your voice on the phone.